HOGENT-MLOps/mlops-labs/resources/02-dockerlab/webapp/README.md

 This is a sample application for the Dockerlab of the Machine Learning Operations course.

-This application requires [NodeJS](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/) to run.
-We assume that you have installed these tools on your system.
+This application requires [NodeJS](https://nodejs.org/en/) to run.
+We assume that you have installed this on your system.

 ## Prerequisites